badgerloop-software/sc1-driver-io/README.md

 1. Ensure that you have [Qt](https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5) installed on your computer.
 2. Clone the repository to your computer (see steps 0-1 of "Cloning the Data Format Repository and Initializing the Submodule" for instructions on cloning a repo using SSH).
 3. If you have not already, clone the `sc1-data-format` repository and initialize the submodule (see instructions above).
-4. Run `git submodule update --remote` to update the `sc1-data-format` submodule.
+4. Run `git submodule update --remote` to install necessary submodules
+5. Open up a terminal and `cd` into the ethernet_sim under driver io directory, and run `python3 main.py` this will simulate the main io connection to driver io using randomized data, it will automatically connect to driver io once it's opened.
-5. Open Qt Creater and configure the project using the appropriate kit for your environment.
+6. Open Qt Creater and configure the project using the appropriate kit for your environment.
-6. When the project is open, simply press the green arrow in the bottom-left corner of the window.
+7. When the project is open, simply press the green arrow in the bottom-left corner of the window.

 ### Contributing to the Dashboard